chloekeenan/project-1/README.md

 You can view the link here: (https://chloekeenan.github.io/project-1/)

+# User Goals
+**As a user I want to:**

+- Gain more information about The Beach Retreat.

+- Emsure the website is simple and intuitive to navigate the website.

+- Simply reach the navigation menu whenever you want to.

+# Business Owner Goals

+- Provide concise information regarding The Beach Retreat.

+- Provide the customer enough information to make them want to find out more.

+- Make it simple for clients to contact the company.

 # Credits

 Although I wrote all of the content, I was inspired by past coastal meditation retreats.
 These are the websites that I visited for research: